felipe-mig/Star_Wars_web_app_PHP/README.md

 7. Below, look for the <strong>global privileges</strong> label and set it to Check all.

-8. On the right side nav bar look for New, and create a database with the same name as the SQL file.
+8. On the right side nav bar, look for New, and create a database with the same name as the SQL file.

    In this case:  <i>starwarsdb.sql</i>

 9. Once it is done, go to the recently created database.
-Next, on the top nav bar look for the <strong>Import</strong> tab.
+Next, on the top nav bar, look for the <strong>Import</strong> tab.

 10. Browse the SQL file on your computer and click on <strong>Go</strong>.

+11. The last step is navigating the website.
+Therefore, type 127.0.0.1:80/ on your browser URL bar.